JointAVBench: A Benchmark for Joint Audio-Visual Reasoning Evaluation: Experiment

 \subsection{Results and Findings}

-\textbf{Overall Performance.} Our results, summarized in Table~\ref{tab:main_results}, reveal that current mainstream MLLMs perform sub-optimally on our benchmark, with the best performing model having an average accuracy of only 62.6\%.
+\textbf{Overall Performance.} Our results, summarized in Table~\ref{tab:main_results}, reveal that current mainstream MLLMs perform sub-optimally on our benchmark, with the best performing model having an average accuracy of only 65.3\%.
 This suggests a significant gap in their ability to process omni-modal information.
 Importantly, Omni-LLMs consistently outperform Video-LLMs and Audio-LLMs, highlighting the critical role of native modality integration.
-For instance, Qwen2.5-Omni significantly improves upon Intern-VL across most tasks.
+For instance, Gemini2.5-Pro achieves the best overall performance, while Qwen2.5-Omni remains competitive with strong open-source video and audio baselines across most tasks.

 \textbf{Breakdown Findings.} To gain a deeper understanding, we analyze model performance across various task categories and have the following observations.

 \textbf{1) Models perform unevenly across different audio types, failing on tasks requiring vocal traits and speech.} We find a significant performance gap among different audio types (Figure~\ref{fig:aud_result}).
 Models excel at tasks involving sound events and music, likely due to their stronger visual correspondence (where audio often matches visible objects or atmosphere).
 However, they struggle with more abstract audio, such as speech and vocal traits.
 This is likely due to a lack of training data focused on vocal traits, as most audio-visual datasets~\citep{li2022learning, yang2022avqa} overlook information like emotion and gender, leading to tasks like SPL, SPER, and MPO being the worst-performing overall.